Serves:4 to 6 |

 1 cup white rice

-1/2 pound bay shrimp or peeled, deveined prawns (optional)
+1/2 pound cooked bay shrimp or other small shrimp (optional)

-Heat the oil in a wide, deep pan and add the onion, pepper, and celery.
+Heat the oil in a wide, deep pan and add the onion, pepper, celery, and a generous pinch of salt.
 Cook over medium-high heat, stirring occasionally, until soft, about 5 minutes.

 While the vegetables cook, slice the sausage into thin rounds (about 1/4-inch thick).
-Add garlic and sausage to the pan and stir to blend in with the other vegetables.
-Let cook until everything starts to sizzle, about 2 minutes.
-Stir in rice, thyme, paprika, tomato, bay leaf, broth or water, and a good pinch of salt.
+Add sausage to pan and let cook until everything starts to sizzle and the sausage browns slightly, about 5 minutes, stirring occasionally.
+Stir in garlic until softened then add rice, thyme, paprika, tomatoes or tomato paste, bay leaf, and broth or water.
 Let come to a boil, then reduce heat to low, cover, and cook until liquid is absorbed and rice is tender, about 20 minutes.
-If using bay shrimp, 5 minutes before rice is done, stir them in.
-If using prawns, cut them into bite-size pieces and stir them in then.
+If using shrimp, 5 minutes before rice is done, stir them in.

 When jambalaya is cooked, turn off heat and let sit, covered, for about 10 minutes to settle flavors.
-Remove bay leaf and serve in bowls, passing the Tabasco sauce at the table.
+Remove bay leaf and serve in bowls, offering Tabasco at the table for those who want it spicier.